facebook/chef-utils/Compile-Time-Run-Time.md

 end
 ```

 where `determine_packages` is selecting packages based on the API attributes set in the node, is **not** runtime-safe.
-The esact same code inside of a custom resource **would** be runtime-safe.
+The exact same code inside of a custom resource **would** be runtime-safe.
 Or doing the following in a recipe instead would also be runtime-safe:

 ```ruby
 package 'thingy packages' do